GOD’S HEAVY HAND

 About the second church visit this thing called salvation started to take hold.
 He began to understand.
 Now, he embraced the concept of being saved and became a new person in Christ.
 Slowly, he turned his life around.

 When this daughter became old enough to understand, she also accepted Jesus Christ as her savior.
-He had previously adopted his wife’s children from a previous marriage years before, and although their early years together were very stressful, he began to develop a much better relationship with them as time went on.
+He had adopted his wife’s children who were the product of a previous marriage years before, and although those early years together were very stressful, he began to develop a much better relationship with them as time went on.

 The Rest of the Journey